piotrbakker/ecstatic/readme.md

 File dimensions are formatted as `wWWhHH`.
 [WW] is the width of the file, prefixed by the letter _w_, and [HH] is its height, prefixed with the letter _h_.

 The framework also allows for dimensions to be written with reduced precision.
-For example, one may simply write `60@2x` to refer to both the width and the height of the file.
+For example, one may simply write `60@2x` to refer to the width and/or the height of the file.

 ### Dates